Research data management at KTH should be done according to the

 To protect personal integrity while making datasets publicly available, it is sometimes enough to pseudonymize data.
 However, sensitive personal information should not be published and also requires higher security in the data management process.
 A special impact assessment is required when sensitive personal data is involved.
 This is also needed in certain other cases, such as when automated decision systems based on personal data are developed or filming in public places takes place.
 If this applies to your research project, contact the KTH Data protection officer.

 If data that includes personal information is stored outside KTH servers it is important to have a data processing agreement (DPA) with the organization(s) that store or process the data.

-.
-When sensitive personal data is treated you need consent from the participants of the study.
-To read more about ethical review and consent, see the Ethical Review Board.
 If biological material from human subjects is collected, the samples must be treated according to the Biobanks in Medical Care Act and reported to the

 Swedish Bio Bank registry

 There is no copyright for factual data/observations but copyright apply on data such as images, software code and other creative works.
 This means that usage of such data may require consent form the Copyright holder also for research purposes who also has the right to be contributed.
 The principle of public access to official records holds also for Copyright protected material and may be ordered to be made publicly available.
 However, the person who order the material to be publicly available cannot use the material without consent from the Copyright holder.

 If you are the creator and copyright holder you can decide to share your work under an open license where you give consent for usage of your Copyright protected material.
 There are different types of open licenses such as Creative Commons licenses often used for texts, images and music, or other licenses used for source code or databases.
 You can contact KTH Library for advice on choosing a suitable license.